dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 planned.

-When he realized that his system wasn't working properly anymore after attempting to fix the file permissions, he notified Jürgen.
+When he realized that his system wasn't working properly anymore after attempting to fix the file permissions, he notified a fellow colleague for a help.

 After some investigation what exactly had happened to his system, we found out that the following command you can see on the slide, he had entered to his terminal had made his system unusable.

-For those who don't know what this command does, it changes every file and directory ownership on your system to www-data.
+For those who don't know what this command does, it changed every file and directory ownership on your his to www-data.

 The command in this case were executed as superuser, which makes it extra dangerous.

-Services running on your host are not able to properly access files and directories anymore which makes them unstable and unusable.
+Services running on his host were not able to properly access files and directories anymore which makes them unstable and unusable.

 Because this happened in the middle of the work day, we at first tried to